Nita Cavalier

 Nita Cavalier (May 15, 1906 – April 4, 1969) was an American silent film and stage actress.

 Early life

 Nita Cavalier was born on May 15, 1906, in Denver, Colorado.
 She moved to Los Angeles, California with her family at the age of one.
 She attended the Hollywood High School.

 Career

 Cavalier was a stage actress.
 In 1928, she performed in Kongo at the Granada Theater in Ontario, California alongside Howard Sinclair.
 In 1930, she performed in The Bachelor Father at the Garrick Theatre alongside George LaMar.

 She acted in silent films such as The Twin Triggers and The Stolen Ranch in 1926, followed by Tearin' Into Trouble and The Prince of Headwaiters in 1927.

-She was also a polo player.
+Cavalier was a skilled polo player.
+The blonde actress demonstrated her skills in the sport while performing in the 1925 film A Thief in Paradise, a George Fitzmaurice production that featured a polo match between blonde and brunette women.

 Death

 She died on April 4, 1969, in San Diego, California.